martinadaghia/Project_Blockchain/README.md

-# Progetto-Blockchain
-Progetto Blockchain 2023-2024 in collaborazione con Martina Daghia e Martina Zauli
+# Analysis of the Complex Networks of Tweets Related to NFTs

+## Corso universitario
+Blockchain and cryptocurrencies

+## Laurea
+Laurea Magistrale in Informatica

+## Voto
+30 e Lode

+## Partecipanti
+- Martina Daghia
+- Martina Zauli
+- Riccardo Spini